-on each image.
-The formation of glacier tables created by four granite rocks of various shapes and dimensions was recorded in two time periods: A (7-14 June 2019) and B (4-9 June 2021), situated respectively on location 3 and 2 on the map of fig. 2a, as summarized in table 1.
-Rocks 1, 2 and 4 were moved on clean flat ice, in front of the camera, the day before the recording started in order to provide a controlled initial state in which the rocks are lying on a horizontal ice surface (H = 0, see fig. 1a).
-Rock 3 was already standing on an ice foot, approximately 1 m high, at the beginning of period B (see the supplementary material).
-The evolution of the vertical position of these rocks is plotted in fig. 4a and b.
+Time-lapse images were obtained using an autonomous solar-powered camera (Enlaps Tikee) placed on three 1.5 m long wood rods set into the ice.
+Pictures ($4608 \, px \times 3456 \, px$) were taken every 30 min between 05:00 and 22:00 (LT, UTC+2) over 5 to 7 d until the camera fell on the ice due to the melting around the supporting rods.
+The movements of the device were corrected by tracking two fixed points on the background of the images.
+The positions of the top of the rocks were then manually pointed onto each image.
+The formation of glacier tables created by four granite rocks of various shapes and dimensions was recorded in two time periods: A (7-14 June 2019) and B (4-9 June 2021), situated at locations 3 and 2 respectively on the map of Fig. 2a, as summarized in Table 1.
+Rocks 1, 2 and 4 were moved on clean, flat ice, in front of the camera, the day before the recording started in order to provide a controlled initial state in which the rocks are lying on a horizontal ice surface (H = 0; see Fig. 1a).
+Rock 3 was already standing on an ice foot, approximately 1 m high, at the beginning of period B (see the Supplement).
+The evolution of the vertical position of these rocks is plotted in Fig. 4a and b.
 The position of the ice surface was followed using a scaling rod, embedded into the ice and located approximately 2 m away from the rocks.

-The surface temperature of rock 4 was measured every 5 min during period B using thermocouples and a homemade battery powered device (Arduino MKR ZERO and EVAL-CN0391-ARDZ Shield).
-The wind speed $u{\rm a}$, air temperature $T{\rm a}$, air specific humidity $q{\rm a}$ and solar radiative flux Φ were measured at the Requin automatic weather station (AWS) (see Nadeau et al. (2009), that uses identical devices for a detailled description), at $z{\rm m}=5$ m above ground (located at 45.8846°N, 06.9297°E, see marker 4 on fig. 2a), 600 m higher and 3 km away from the measurement site.
-The time resolution was 1 h in 2019
+The surface temperature of rock 4 was measured every 5 min during period B using thermocouples and a homemade battery-powered device (Arduino MKR ZERO and EVAL-CN0391-ARDZ Shield).
+The wind speed u_a , air temperature T_a , air specific humidity q_a and solar radiative flux Φ were measured at the Requin automatic weather station (AWS) (see Nadeau et al., 2009, who use identical devices, for a detailed description), at $z_m = 5$ m above ground (located at